zeke/devcenter-scraper/content/md/ssl-endpoint.md

 ```

 > warning
-> Removing an endpoint does not stop billing.
+> Removing a certificate does not stop billing.
 To stop billing, you must remove the SSL endpoint add-on.
 Remove the add-on with `heroku addons:remove ssl:endpoint`.

 If you try to remove the SSL endpoint add-on before the certificate is removed, you will receive an error.